dongqianyu99/ADS-in-ZJU-2024/docs/ADS/ADS notebook/Chapter3-Inverted File Index.md

     - pros: faster for one word
     - cons: scanning in sequential order is not possible
   - *Thresholding*
-    - Document: only retrieve the top x documents where the documents are ranked by weight ==> <u>Not feasible for Boolean queries</u>; Can miss some relevant documents due to truncation
+    - Document: only retrieve the top x documents where the documents are ranked by weight $\Rightarrow$ <u>Not feasible for Boolean queries</u>; Can miss some relevant documents due to truncation
     - Query: Sort the query terms by their frequency in <u>ascending</u>(low-frequency trems are more important) order; search according to only some percentage of the original query terms
     ![alt text](image-7.png)
 - **Insert( Dictionary, T )**: Vocabulary Insertor